-LANDSCAPE SPECIFICATION NOTES SITE PREPARATION
+LANDSCAPE SPECIFICATION NOTES

 Locate any underground and overground services & ensure no damage occurs.
 Levels on plan are nominal only & all dimensions to be checked on site prior to commencement.
 Final structural integrity of all items shall be the sole responsibility of landscape contractor.
-WORKMANSHIP AND MATERIAL QUALITY surrounds must be kept moist.
-Continue watering until plants have established.
+WORKMANSHIP AND MATERIAL QUALITY

 Materials and workmanship are to conform to the current applicable Australian Standard Specifications and Codes.
 Any work or materials, which, in the opinion of the Site Manager do not meet appropriate industry standards should be rejected.
+PROTECTION OF EXISTING TREES: